|

 A lock object is either locked or unlocked.
 You acquire a lock by

-on it, thus putting the object in the
+invoking lock on it, thus putting the object in the

 locked state.
 You relinquish a lock by invoking unlock